burnsrichard/sentiment_analysis_project/README.md

 ## Data Collection
 Collecting the data by running the provided python notebook, "simple-twitter-to-db-streamer" is easily run on a local machine.
+"twitter_stream_and_score_example" is an example of how you could keep track of a sentiment score in realtime, as it happens on the twitter stream.

 ## Data Analytics
 Due to the high volume of tweets, to effectively run functions and data anaylsis on the data, cloud computing through a cloudlab project is reccomended.
 In order to do this you need a cloudlab account and the ability to set up your your own docker-spark-cluster.